Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

 To compute your first noise map, you will need 5 layers: Buildings, Roads, Ground type, Topography (DEM) and Receivers.

-In the Geoserver\\data_dir\\data\\wpsdata folder, you will find 5 files (4 shapefiles and 1 geojson) corresponding to these layers.
+In the noisemodelling\\data_dir\\data\\wpsdata folder, you will find 5 files (4 shapefiles and 1 geojson) corresponding to these layers.

 You can import these layers in your database using the *Import File* or *Import Folder* blocks.

 - Drag *Import File* block into Builder window
 - Select *Path of the input File* block and type ``data_dir/data/wpsdata/buildings.shp`` in the field **pathFile**:
-- Then click on *Run Process* after selecting the yellow block
+- Then click on *Run Process* after selecting one of the sub-blocks of your process

 .. figure:: images/tutorial/Tutorial1_Image1bis.gif
    :align: center